10 Things to Do in Dubai in June

 The Burj Khalifa lost in the blue sky| ©Travel Sourced

-Visiting Dubai in June, visiting Dubai in July and visiting Dubai in August has its advantages, such as being able to book your entrance to the Burj Khalifa, the world's tallest and most impressive skyscraper at 828 meters (with apologies to the Empire State Building in New York), without waiting for the horrible queues that form in high season in the winter months.
+Visiting Dubai in June, visiting Dubai in July, and visiting Dubai in August has its advantages, such as being able to book your ticket to the Burj Khalifa, the most impressive and tallest skyscraper in the world at 828 meters high (with apologies to the Empire State Building in New York), without waiting in the horrible lines that form during the high season in the winter months.

-If you are curious to know more about this flagship of modernist architecture, take a look at these articles with what you can see and do inside the Burj Khalifa and the views from the Burj Khalifa.
-It is well worth it!
+If you're curious to learn more about this flagship of modernist architecture, take a look at these articles on what you can see and do inside the Burj Khalifa and the views from the Burj Khalifa.
+It's well worth it!

-My advice is to access the Burj Khalifa at night where you can see fascinating views of the illuminated buildings of Dubai.
+My advice is to visit the Burj Khalifa at night, when you can enjoy fascinating views of Dubai's illuminated buildings.
 The views are magical!

 Book tickets to the Burj Khalifa